tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## MSBuild

 MSBuild is the build system for Visual Studio.
-The MSBuild plugin allows running of MSBuild files.

 ---